• Home

 What is financial analysis and reporting all about?

-Financial analysis and reporting involve examining an organization’s financial performance and position.
+Financial analysis and reporting involve examining an organization’s financial progress and position.
 This includes evaluating its income statement, balance sheet, and cash flow statements.

 It also includes evaluating other financial documents, such as budgets and forecasts.